grislyeye/three-meet/pages/classes/cunning.md

 </header>

 Choose two of your skill or tool proficiencies.
 Your proficiency bonus is doubled for [Checks](pages/rules/rolling/checks.md) with these proficiencies.
+Additionally, you are [Proficient](../../pages/rules/proficiency.md) in any one [Skill](../../pages/characters/proficiencies).

 <header>